ExpressionEngine/ExpressionEngine/changelogs/patch.rst

 - Fixed a bug (#29) where curly-braced quantifiers could not be used in regular expression conditionals.
 - Fixed a bug (#41) where text formatting buttons would not appear in Channel Form.
 - Fixed a bug (#42) where the ``rte_toolset_id=`` parameter in Channel Form wouldn't work.
+- Fixed a bug (#31) where the Model service could not eager-load third-party inverse relationships.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists